GeorgiaHCA/autspaces-test-app/README.md

 # autspaces-test-app
-Teseting making and deploying an app
+Testing making and deploying an app